Archaeological travel guide to ancient Vesali (Waithali), the second capital of the Rakhine people in western Myanmar over 1000 years ago.

 To stumble unexpectedly upon tales of a Lost City, especially one that you’ve never heard of before, is an exciting prospect.
 This is particularly true when the storied locale is notably more ancient than the seemingly remotest of ruins you already happen to be in.

 This situation presented itself when I was visiting Mrauk U, a town in western Myanmar that had become a historical backwater filled with monumental, semi-abandoned temples.
-Mrauk U is not a simple place to get to as roads and even entire sections through the country are routinely closed off due to ethnic conflicts.
-The journey instead required a 7-hour boat ride upstream from the provincial capital of Sittwe.
+Mrauk U is not a simple place to get to as roads and even entire sections through the country are routinely closed off due to ongoing ethnic conflicts.
+The journey instead required a 7-hour boat ride upstream on the Kaladan River from the Rakhine provincial capital of Sittwe.

 While in the ruined city of Mrauk U, I was told it was merely the fourth and final Rakhine capital, and therefore relatively recent.
 However, upon hearing of an earlier capital nearby, described by the ancient Rakhine themselves as “more splendid and beautiful than the city of the gods”, I had to see it.